 From £70.00 to £90.00

 Full rate unless the appointment is canceled in a week notice.
 Longer absences need to be agreed in advance with the therapist.

 If you have private health insurance, it is quite possible that you can fund many of your counselling sessions through your health insurance policy.
 I work with a number of medical insurers.
-Through this route the fees are slightly higher due to additional administration.
 If you’d like to start the process of funding your therapy through your private health insurance policy, contact me directly and I will be glad to help.